EVANGELISM PART 3

 - Sharing and discussing gospel stories

-We will look at steps 2 and 3 over the following two weeks.
+We will look at steps 2 and 3 over the following two parts of this module.

 Duration: 7:43Speaker: Sam ChanPublisher: Church by the BridgeDate accessed: 17/5/2019